 Think about how often we rely on location data in our daily lives.
-Whether it's ordering delivery, checking the weather forecast for a specific city, or using GPS to find the nearest coffee shop, all these services depend on precise geographical coordinates.
+Which means whether it's ordering delivery, checking the weather forecast for a specific city, or using GPS to find the nearest coffee shop, all these services depend on precise geographical coordinates.
 Understanding longitude and latitude isn't just an academic exercise; it's a key to navigating and comprehending the world around us, and nowhere is this more apparent than in the diverse and expansive landscape of North America.

 Main Subheading